 The Data Protection Act 2018 (“DPA 2018”) and the General Data Protection Regulation (“GDPR”) impose certain legal obligations in connection with the processing of personal data.

-The Adler Insurance Group of companies (Adler Insurance Brokers Ltd and Cross & Co Insurance Brokers Ltd) are deemed to be data controllers within the meaning of the GDPR and we process personal data.
+The Adler Insurance Group of companies (including Adler Insurance Brokers Ltd) are deemed to be data controllers within the meaning of the GDPR and we process personal data.
 The firm’s contact details are as follows: Prudent House, 50 Yardley Road, Acocks Green, Birmingham, B27 6LG

 We may amend this privacy notice from time to time.
 If we do so, we will supply you with or otherwise make available to you a copy of the amended privacy notice.